 - Environmental and ecological impacts

-- Important showcase of allanblackia as a species of choice for forest landscape restoration and sustainable farm management.
+- Important showcase of Allanblackia as a species of choice for forest landscape restoration and sustainable forest and/or farm management.